Sherborne Prep School, Sherborne

 The close proximity and excellent relationship between the Prep and the two Sherborne senior schools allows pupils here to use the senior schools’ swimming pool, astro turf, theatres and new music centre.

-Non selective admission.
+Non-selective admission.
 Hero subjects: Science, Maths, languages (French from the youngest upwards and Latin from Year 6).
-There’s a 100 per cent success at Common Entrance but with most Year 7s already knowing which senior school they’re going onto, like many Preps, there’s the feeling that the CE may be phased out.
+There’s a 100 per cent success at Common Entrance but most Year 7s already know which senior school they’re going onto, having been pre-tested in Years 6 and 7.

 Nearly half the pupils leave with an award or scholarship.
 Pupils may be identified as having scholarship potential at any stage in their school career; there’s no fixed scholars’ set.
 Learning support is there if needed.
 Everyone gets into their first choice senior school, with around 50% to the two senior Sherborne schools and the rest onto the likes of Canford, Marlborough, King’s Bruton, Eton and Winchester.